LAWNMOWERS DIRECT SERVICE UPDATE - IMPORTANT NOTICE

 These block out light and prevent moisture getting to your grass.
 Ideally you should try to do this around once or twice a week to stay on top of it.

 On milder days, don’t be afraid to use the lawnmower

-As long as the grass and the ground aren’t wet or frosty, give your lawn a tidy up when it needs it.
+As long as the grass and the ground aren’t wet or frosty, give your lawn a tidy up when it needs it, as this will transform the appeal of your outside space.
 Set the cutting height higher than you would have used in the summer months as this will minimise turf stress.
 The ground is likely to be more soft, so don’t turn your mower too quickly or you could damage your lawn.

 Take care of all your gardening equipment